HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/user_registry/cw_ldap.md

         None

+    !!!note
-    **Note:** The following steps are required for environments that leverage Java 1.8, such as HCL Portal Version 9.0 environments.
+        The following steps are required for environments that leverage Java 1.8, such as HCL Portal Version 9.0 environments.
 The following steps assume a clustered environment with a Deployment Manager, however, also perform in a stand-alone environment.

     1. On the Deployment Manager, go to the /AppServer/java/8.0/bin directory.

-    2. 2.
-Create a backup of the HCL Portal profile before modifying cell security.
+    2. Create a backup of the HCL Portal profile before modifying cell security.

+    !!!note
-    **Note:** The backup is created in /opt/IBM/WebSphere/AppServer/profiles/cw\_profile/.
+        The backup is created in /opt/IBM/WebSphere/AppServer/profiles/cw\_profile/.

     -   **Condition**